-These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with Part 43.
-Given that these section and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to the applicant.
-Maintenance will be accomplished by the operator pursuant to the flight manual and operating handbook.
-An equivalent level of safety will be achieved because these small UASs are very limited in size and will carry a small payload and operate only in restricted areas for limited periods of time.
-If mechanical issues arise the UAS can land immediately and will be operating from no higher than 400 feet AGL.
-The operator will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance performed.
+These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph

+(c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with Part 43.

+Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to the Applicant.
+Maintenance will be accomplished by the operator pursuant to the Flight Operations and Procedures as referenced in the Manual.
+An equivalent level of safety will be achieved because these small sUAS are very limited in size and will carry a small payload and operate only in restricted areas for limited periods of time.
+If mechanical issues arise the sUAS can land immediately and will be operating from no higher than 400 feet AGL.
+As provided in the Manual, the operator will ensure that the sUAS is in working order prior to initiating flight, perform required basic maintenance, and keep a log of any maintenance performed.
 Moreover, the operator is the person most familiar with the aircraft and best suited to maintain the aircraft in an airworthy condition to provide the equivalent level of safety.